go-gitea/gitea/docs/content/doc/usage/labels.en-us.md

 ## Scoped Labels

 You can decrease your error susceptibility by using scoped labels. \
-A scoped label is a label containing `/` in its name (not at either end of the name) and marking the label as `exclusive`. \
+A scoped label is a label that is marked as `exclusive` and contains `/` in its name (not at either end of the name). \
 For example, if label `A` is called `scope/item`, label `B` is called `scope/second-item`, and both are marked as `exclusive`, an issue cannot be labeled with both `A` and `B` at the same time. \
-Such an issue can have at most one of these labels, or none. \
+Issues can have at most one of these labels per scope, or none. \
 The scope of a label is determined based on the **last** `/`, so for example the scope of label `subscope/subscope2/item` would be `subscope/subscope2`.

 ## Filtering by Label